glnmario/glnmario.github.io/index.md

 ## News
 - New preprint on _State-of-the-art generalisation research in NLP: A taxonomy and review_ [[PDF](https://arxiv.org/abs/2210.03050)]
-- New paper at EMNLP 2022: _Towards Pragmatic Production Strategies for Natural Language Generation_.
-On arXiv on 25 October.
+- New paper at EMNLP 2022: _Towards Pragmatic Production Strategies for Natural Language Generation_. [[PDF](https://arxiv.org/abs/2210.12828)]
 - New paper at AACL-IJCNLP 2022 with Arabella Sinclair and Raquel Fernández: _Construction Repetition Reduces Information Rate in Dialogue_. [[PDF](https://arxiv.org/abs/2210.08321)]
 - Oral presentations at [CLIN](https://clin2022.uvt.nl) and [CLiC-it](https://clic2021.disco.unimib.it).
 - New interpretability paper with Sam Ryb at *SEM 2022.